Rum and coke, anyone?

 Rum & coconuts are cheap and abundant, and sandy stretches of beach are plentiful— what’s not to love?
 Well, finding the drinks you’re looking for in the first place may prove more stressful than you’d expect.
 So for anyone planning a trip to Cuba, let this serve as a tantalizing guide of what kinds of Cuban drinks to buy when and where.

-Note that CUC, the Cuban currency, is tied directly to USD.
+Note that CUP, the Cuban currency, is tied directly to USD at a 24:1 ratio.
 If you’re looking for one thing in particular, be sure to use the Table of Contents!

 Name in Spanish: ron